An international Christmas

 “This Christmas in Birmingham, I'm looking forward to exploring the city more and my advice to other international students is to be intentional about spending time with people.
 There's no need to be shy or afraid of asking your friends to hang out as everyone wants to spend Christmas together with other people.”

-Likewise, Student Content Shaper Thomas tells us what he's looking forward to, which might give you some inspiration on spending your Christmas here in Birmingham.
+Likewise, Student Content Shaper Chloe tells us what she's looking forward to, which might give you some inspiration on spending your Christmas here in Birmingham.

 Staying in University accommodation?